davidebolo1993/smk_sc_lr/README.md

 ## Adjust samples

 First, modify config/samples.tsv and config/config.yaml accordingly to the experimental settings.
-Following examples refers to settings included in the current repository (current paths make no sense for users outside HT's Population and Medical Genomics)
+Following examples refers to settings included in the current repository (current paths in config.yaml and samples.tsv make no sense for users outside HT's Population and Medical Genomics)

 ## cellranger count (v7.0.1)